GPlays09/YoutubeMusic-Bot/README.md

 The bot will download the new track when the link of the tab changes so it will not download the first song you listen too so I recommend starting it before you play and enlarge it.

-the link of an .exe file, I know it gives virus warning and im working on it going away trust me its safe. https://drive.google.com/file/d/1JDYKUKcfUj7ptoEPstgXHDBBLIKT9r24/view?usp=sharing
+LINK TO AN .EXE FILE, I know it gives virus warning and im working on it going away trust me its safe. https://drive.google.com/file/d/1JDYKUKcfUj7ptoEPstgXHDBBLIKT9r24/view?usp=sharing

 Instructions: